 Brazil, the next big oil giant?

-A Petrobras station like this one in Rio de Janeiro, Brazil, may be coming to a corner near you.
+A Petrobras station in Rio de Janeiro, Brazil.

 TEXT OF STORY

 Bob Moon: Call it a stock offering on steroids.
 An oil company in Brazil has raised more than $70 billion on the market.
 That is a new world record!
 The money will go toward developing Brazil's petro industry, which involves lots of deep-water drilling.
 That's right.
 You might ask, "Don't investors remember a company called BP and their gaffe in the deep-water Gulf?"